sygel-technology/sy-account-invoice-reporting/account_invoice_report_hide_discounts_by_partner/README.rst

 Account Invoice Report Hide Discounts by Partner
 ================================================

-This module allows you to show the discounts on invoices if based on the partner.
+This module allows you to show the discounts on invoices based on the partner.

+In order not to show the discounts in the invoices, on the one hand hide the discount columns and on the other hand recalculate the unit price including the discount.

 Installation